gyoisamurai/GyoiThon/README.md

 ```

 #### `signature_page_type_from_url.txt`
-This is string matching patterns for identification of page type that uses <a name='default_mode'>default mode</a>.
+This is string matching patterns for URL based identification of page type in <a name='default_mode'>default mode</a>.
 If you want to add new string matching pattern, you have to write it such following format.

 ```